2016 shooting of Dallas police officers: Related arrests

 Officials initially said two or more snipers carried out the shooting, with the confusion later attributed to ricocheting bullets and the echoes of gunshots.
 They later said that Johnson appears to have been the lone gunman, with all of the gunshots traced back to him.
 Three other people were taken into custody by police, "but officials have not said what roles they may have played."
 These three included two people seen carrying camouflage bags and leaving the shooting scene on Lamar Street.
 They were both stopped and detained after a six-mile chase.
 The detained persons were all later determined to be fleeing protesters who were either armed or carrying ammunition gear.
 However, police announced on July 9 that they were continuing to investigate whether Johnson acted alone or conspired with others in planning the shooting.
 Investigators obtained a search warrant to look for phone numbers connected to Johnson.

 One of the people taken into custody by police had attended the protest wearing a camouflage T-shirt and openly carrying an unloaded AR-15 rifle.
-Shortly after the shooting, the Dallas Police Department (DPD) tweeted a photo of the man describing him as one of their suspects and asked the public's help in finding him.
+Shortly after the shooting, the DPD tweeted a photo of the man describing him as one of their suspects and asked the public's help in finding him.
 The police-released image of the suspect was widely shared on social media and broadcast on national television.
 The suspect turned himself in and was subsequently released after questioning without charge.

 Criticism by Dallas Police Association

-The then-president of the Dallas Police Association, Mike Mata, stated that due to the criticism of militarization of police, someone within the Dallas Police Department's chain of command ordered the officers assigned to the protest to not wear military-style bulletproof vests because they did not want the officers to look too "militaristic, aggressive" and instead to wear standard issue kevlar vests, which were not able to protect against the rifle rounds Johnson fired.
+The then-president of the Dallas Police Association, Mike Mata, stated that due to the criticism of militarization of police, someone within the DPD's chain of command ordered the officers assigned to the protest to not wear military-style bulletproof vests because they did not want the officers to look too "militaristic, aggressive" and instead to wear standard issue kevlar vests, which were not able to protect against the rifle rounds Johnson fired.
 For the same reasons, officers were not able to arm themselves with long guns, such as AR-15s.
-Mata was interviewed by the local CBS affiliate KDFW and said, "[A] lot of those shots, and a lot of those wounds… were chest shots, lower abdomen wound shots, and those heavy vests would have covered them".
+Mata was interviewed by the local news station KDFW and said, "[A] lot of those shots, and a lot of those wounds… were chest shots, lower abdomen wound shots, and those heavy vests would have covered them".